michami/MBR/README.md

 * Earth is the foundation.
 Your body / health / **CON**.
 The flat surface representing a flat field.
 * Water is strength of movement.
 The ability to carve through earth.
 Your **STR**.
 The single line represents a river.
 * Air is fast and light.
 Your **DEX**.
-The two lines represent two leaves blowing in a breeze.
+The two lines are how wind is typically drawn, with one side of the lines curling away from each other.
 * Fire has the power to modify the other elements.
 It is the danger of magic and the most active of the elements.
 Your **INT**.
 The three stripes represent the tips of a large fire.

 **Creatures are ordered based on a matching element**